-A Word on Talalay vs. Dunlop Durability
+Talalay vs. Dunlop Durability

 It can be difficult to gauge the durability of any product even if you have a chance to test it out in a store.
 Typically, we look at the density of a material to get an idea of how well it will stand the test of time.
 However, when it comes to any latex material, you can usually expect good durability.
 Since Talalay does have tunnels within the material to help it breathe, this can cause it to feature a lower density.
 However, keep in mind that two processes can be manipulated in ways that impact the overall durability.
 That’s why it’s good to understand a few other features to decide what will prove best for you.